kadena-community/kadena.js/packages/libs/client-utils/integrating-exchanges.md

   'k:my-wallet-address',
   'mainnet01',
   '0', // chainId
-  customHostGeneratorFunction, // NOTE: you can pass both the hostname or a generator function );
+  customHostGeneratorFunction, // You can pass the hostname or a generator function.
+);
 console.log(`Balance: ${balance}`);
 ```

 ## Create, sign, and send a transaction

-To create a transaction manually, you can run the combined functions:
+To create a transaction manually, you can combine the `Pact.builder` and `Pact.modules` functions:

-- `Pact.builder` to create a transaction.
+- `Pact.builder` to create an unsigned transaction request to execute in the transaction request.
 - `Pact.modules.<module>.<function>` to create a Pact expression.

 The following example demonstrates how create, sign, and send a `transfer` transaction manually using the `@kadena/client` library: